No mercy for vegetarians

 image

-Best Actress was won by Agnieszka Grochowska in Beyond the Steppes and Bert Ostyn won best music for Turquaze.
+The best actress of the year is Agnieszka Grochowska in the film Beyond the Steppes while Bert Ostyn wins the award for best music for Turquaze.

-The last two awards were for the surprising project Schellebelle 1919 (special performance) and Gus Van den Berghe for Blue Bird (Flemish culture award).
+The last two trophies went to the astonishing project Schellebelle 1919 (bijzondere prestatie) and to Gus Van den Berghe for Blue Bird (Flemish culture award).

-The Vlaamse Prijzen are not the result of a global vote among members of the profession, but rather winners designated by a jury.
-For the 3rd edition, the president, Peter Van den Begin, lead actor in the also nominated Fritz en Freddy, chose to gather jury members who were not necessarily connected to the film world: photographer Lieve Blancquaert (Nic Balthazar’s partner), Hans Boulon boss of studio-100, Phara de Aguirre, TV journalist, Els Dottermans, actress, Piet Goddaer, singer, Jan Mulder, Dutch columnist and former football player and Christophe Van Rompaey, director.
+The Vlaamse Prijzen are not the result of a global vote of all the members of the profession, but of the winners designated by a jury.
+For this 3rd edition, Peter Van den Begin, president and main actor of Fritz en Freddy, nominated several times, has chosen to bring together jurors not necessarily linked to the film industry: the photographer Lieve Blancquaert (Nic Balthazar’s companion), Hans Boulon, owner of Studio-100, Phara de Aguirre, TV journalist, Els Dottermans actress, Piet Gossaer singer, Jan Mulder, Dutch editorialist and ex-football player and Christophe Van Rompaey, director.

-The method reminds of other festivals and is radically different from classic formulas as used f.e. for the Oscars, Césars or Magrittes where all professionals are allowed a vote.
+The method is reminiscent of festivals and is therefore radically different from the classic formulas used in competitions such as the Oscars, the Césars or the Magritte, where all the professionals can express themselves.

-After De Helaasheid der dingen in 2010, it is Rundskop’s turn to be the expected winner.
-Unshakable as well?
-Yes, we are say: unshakable!
+After De Helaasheid der dingen in 2010, Rundskop is a new expected winner.
+And unquestionable?
+Yes, we can dare the word: incontestable!

 Proficiat!